 Assessment: Do you know how many active users there are on your platform today?

-(On the flip side) Tracking everything about the business, but with many different data providers and vendors, that don't link to one another.
+(On the flip side) Tracking virtually everything about the business, but with many different data providers and vendors, that don't talk to one another.

 Assessment: Do you know how many new active users -- there are on your platform today?

 Too early for ML -- all of the above and:

 Starting with ML/AI (e.g. predictive analytics), before understanding what's happening with customers and product historically and now (e.g. descriptive analytics).